opencardev/crankshaft/README.md

 Crankshaft = Raspberry Pi 💖 Android Auto
 ==

 Crankshaft is a turn-key free (as in freedom) distribution for the Raspberry Pi.
 It transforms your Raspberry Pi to an [Android Auto headunit](https://www.android.com/auto/).
-Android then displays your apps on the big, gorgeous 7 inches screen of the RPi and gives you a car-optimized interface and experience so you can drive distraction-free.
-No more fumbling with the phone's small screen!

-Crankshaft is possible thanks to the power of [OpenAuto](https://github.com/f1xpl/openauto) and [aasdk](https://github.com/f1xpl/aasdk).
-Crankshaft and OpenAuto are in no way related, certfied or sanctioned by either Google or Android.

 This is the source code repository, just in case you want to build the system yourself.
 To get the binary without dealing with all this stuff, please head to [GetCrankshaft.com](http://getcrankshaft.com).
-There you can find guides and videos too.

-Tips & Tricks & FAQs
+Crankshaft is possible thanks to the power of [OpenAuto](https://github.com/f1xpl/openauto) and [aasdk](https://github.com/f1xpl/aasdk).
+Crankshaft and OpenAuto are in no way related or certfied by either Google or Android.

+Have questions?
+We have answers!
 --

+The premier place to discuss your question or idea is [the subreddit (BETA)](https://www.reddit.com/r/crankshaft/).

-Does OK Google work?
-Can I use a custom screen?
-Oh my, all those questions!
+Several other questions such as "Does OK Google work?
+Can I use a custom screen?" get asked a lot and might have already been answered in the [tips and tricks](https://github.com/htruong/crankshaft/wiki/Hidden-tips,-tricks,-settings,-etc.) page or the  [check out the growing FAQs](https://github.com/htruong/crankshaft/blob/master/FAQ.md).

-Although Crankshaft is designed so it's not necessary to configure, there are some [tips and tricks](https://github.com/htruong/crankshaft/wiki/Hidden-tips,-tricks,-settings,-etc.) here that might be useful for power users.

-You might want to [check out the growing FAQs](https://github.com/htruong/crankshaft/blob/master/FAQ.md) too!

 Known problems
 --